 While the majority of seat belt injuries are minor—and even expected, especially in high-impact crashes—some car accident injuries caused by seat belts can be serious.
 Let's look at how seat belt injuries (including "seat belt syndrome") occur, how these injuries can be prevented, and the kinds of legal issues that can be raised when seat belt injuries are part of a car accident claim.

 In some of the most common car accident scenarios, a vehicle comes to a sudden stop, requiring a seat belt to restrain a still-moving driver or passenger.
 A rear-end car accident is a typical example.

-While a seat belt may indeed prevent severe injury when it is worn properly and functions as intended, it is entirely possible that the seat belt itself can cause injury to a driver or passenger, due to a variety of factors, including:
+While a seat belt may indeed prevent severe injury when it's worn properly and it functions as intended, it's entirely possible that the seat belt itself can cause injury to a driver or passenger, due to a variety of factors, including:

 Most seat belt injuries are minor and involve bruising and scrapes from the restraints, with severity that typically corresponds to the severity of the collision.